petrock99/phishingMLP/README.md

 	<li>
 		DS4_merged_generated.csv<br>
 		<ul style="list-style: none;">
 			<li>A generated dataset based on DS4Tan_1.csv and DS4Tan_2.csv.
 It is unclear, at this time, how the samples were generated.
-A major issue with this dataset is that all of the floating point values have been converted to integer.
-This makes features like the PctExtHyperlinks, and similar percentage based features with values between 0 and 1, into binary values of either 0 or 1.
+A major issue with this dataset is that all of the floating point values have been rounded to the nearest integer.
+This makes features, like the PctExtHyperlinks, into binary values of either 0 or 1.
 This severely limits the usefulness of the dataset because the PctXXX features are major distinguishing features.
-Efforts are underway to regenerate this dataset with the floating point values intact.
+Efforts are underway to regenerate this dataset with the floating point values reinstated.
 		</ul>
 	</li>
 	<li>